PCQI-PCHF Plan Consultation Services (Preventive Controls for Human Food) to meet FSMA Regulations

 How can Sirocco Food and Wine Consulting help?

-• As an FSPCA lead Instructor, Karine Lawrence, Principal/owner of Sirocco Food and Wine Consulting, is qualified to act as a PCQI and can develop and validate your food safety plan.
+• As an FSPCA lead Instructor, Karine Lawrence, Principal/owner of Sirocco Food and Wine Consulting, is qualified to act as a PCQI and can develop and validate your Preventive Control Plan for Human Food.
+We use the FSPCA plan templates and guidance to develop your Preventive Control Plan (Human Food).

-• We offer onsite FSPCA training and remote training options
+• We also offer FSPCA training and remote training options

-• We can review your food safety plan to ensure that it meets US FDA regulatory requirements.
+• We can review your food safety plan to ensure that it meets FDA and PCHF regulations.

 Next Step